binafy/laravel-stub/README.md

 <a name="from"></a>
 ### `from`

-First thing, you need to use `from` method to give the stub path:
+First thing, you need to use the `from` method to give the stub path:

 ```php
 LaravelStub::from(__DIR__ . 'model.stub');